194 restore 6 minutes

 • Intégral: from €60,000.

-These examples do not take into account optional services and equipment that may be extra.
-Keep in mind that installing a microwave oven, TV or bike rack can quickly add up.
+These examples do not include optional features and equipment, which will cost extra.
+Keep in mind that installing a microwave, a TV, or a bike rack can quickly drive up the cost.

 https://www.youtube.com/watch?v=2_Szr7oqdO4